vtexdocs/dev-portal-content/docs/guides/Integration Guides/gift-card-integration-guide/gift-card-integration-guide-system-architecture.md

 ![Gift Card Hub](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/Integration%20Guides/gift-card-integration-guide/gift-card-integration-guide-system-architecture-0_10.png)

 This article presents an overview of this architecture, so you understand its building blocks and how they interact with each other.
 We will also explain the purpose of the [Gift Card API](https://developers.vtex.com/docs/api-reference/giftcard-api#overview) and the [Gift Card Hub API](https://developers.vtex.com/docs/api-reference/giftcard-hub-api#overview) and how they should be used.

-[block:callout]
-{
-  "type": "info",
-  "title": "Our native gift card provider is available to all stores", "body": "If you do not need to integrate an external solution, remember you can [set up and manage gift cards](https://help.vtex.com/tutorial/gift-card--tutorials_995) natively in your admin panel or using our [Gift Card API](https://developers.vtex.com/docs/api-reference/giftcard-api#overview)."
+>ℹ️ If you do not need to integrate an external solution, remember you can [set up and manage gift cards](https://help.vtex.com/tutorial/gift-card--tutorials_995) natively in your admin panel or using our [Gift Card API](https://developers.vtex.com/docs/api-reference/giftcard-api#overview).
-}
-[/block]

 ## Gift Card Hub